AleksandarShishkov/Hotel-Booking-API-chocolatechip.flavor/README.md

 It is designed to streamline the room booking process, manage customer details, and handle payments securely.

 # Setup Instructions:
+Мake sure to run:
+  - composer install or
+  - composer update
+to install or update the project dependencies as needed.

 Ensure to migrate the database schema by executing the following command:
   - php artisan migrate